Smiling Irish Eyes: Plot

-Rory O'More (James Hall), a young Irish fiddler, is deeply in love with Kathleen O'Connor (Colleen Moore), for whom he has been composing music.
-During a quiet moment together as Rory plays his newest ballad, “Smiling Irish Eyes,” they are interrupted by Black Barney O’Toole (Tom O’Brien), Rory's hot-tempered foreman at the peat bogs.
+Rory O'More, a young Irish fiddler, is deeply in love with Kathleen O'Connor, for whom he has been composing music.
+During a quiet moment together as Rory plays his newest ballad, "Smiling Irish Eyes", they are interrupted by Black Barney O’Toole, Rory's hot-tempered foreman at the peat bogs.
 Furious that Rory is idling, Barney smashes his fiddle and storms off with Kathleen's beloved pet pig, Aloysius, intending to enter it in the County Fair.

-Seeking justice, Rory and Kathleen approach the estate's landlord, Sir Timothy Tyrone (Robert Emmett O’Connor), who is entertaining American guests.
+Seeking justice, Rory and Kathleen approach the estate's landlord, Sir Timothy Tyrone, who is entertaining American guests.
 Rory is asked to play, and his performance is so moving that one guest encourages him to pursue a musical career in America.
 Enthralled by the idea, Rory begins to dream of a better life.

 At the County Fair, chaos ensues when Kathleen accidentally breaks what she believes is a valuable vase and flees in panic.
 Meanwhile, the greased pig, Aloysius, escapes and races through the fairgrounds.
 Kathleen catches him—unaware of the contest—and wins the prize: twenty pounds.
 She gives the money to Rory to finance his trip to America.

 In New York, Rory struggles, living in a rundown boarding house.
 Though he writes daily to Kathleen, he never sends the letters, determined to wait until he has good news to share.
-Two chorus girls—Frankie West (Betty Francisco) and Goldie Devore (Julanne Johnston)—hear him playing “Smiling Irish Eyes” through the thin walls and urge their producer to give him a shot.
+Two chorus girls—Frankie West and Goldie Devore—hear him playing "Smiling Irish Eyes" through the thin walls and urge their producer to give him a shot.
 Rory is soon hired to perform in a theatrical revue.

 Back in Ireland, Kathleen grows heartbroken from Rory's silence.
-Seeing her despair, Granny O’More (Aggie Herring) pleads with Sir Timothy to help.
+Seeing her despair, Granny O’More pleads with Sir Timothy to help.
 Sir Timothy agrees, and Kathleen sets sail for New York, determined to bring Rory home.
 She locates the boarding house from his lone postcard, but he's no longer living there.
-The landlady (Anne Schaefer) directs her to the theater.
+The landlady directs her to the theater.

-Kathleen arrives backstage just in time to see Rory performing “Smiling Irish Eyes.”
+Kathleen arrives backstage just in time to see Rory performing "Smiling Irish Eyes".
 But when she sees another girl kiss him, she believes he's been unfaithful.
 Crushed, she leaves a note for him and boards the next ship back to Ireland.

 On her return, Kathleen is stunned to find her two uncles and Granny O’More preparing for a journey—Rory has sent them five hundred pounds to bring them all to America.
 She's also handed the stack of unsent letters Rory wrote to her.
 Just then, Rory arrives in person.
 Kathleen confronts him about the woman at the theater, but Rory explains everything, including the kiss and the misunderstanding.

 Reassured of his love, Kathleen forgives him.
 With hearts mended, Rory, Kathleen, Granny, and the family all depart for a hopeful new life in the Land of Promise—America.